The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 ERIC GILL – born in 1882, was one of Britain’s

 most respected artists.
+His sculpture

 Prospero & Ariel is to be found in BBC’s Broadcasting